lagotto/lagotto/docs/installation.md

   provider.size = '1GB'

   # please configure
-  override.vm.hostname = "LAGOTTO.EXAMPLE.ORG"
+  override.vm.hostname = ENV['HOSTNAME']
-  provider.token = 'EXAMPLE'
+  provider.token = ENV['DO_TOKEN']
+  override.ssh.private_key_path = ENV['DO_KEYPATH'] || '~/.ssh/id_rsa'

   provision(config, override, chef_overrides)
 end
 ```

-The sample configurations for AWS and Digital Ocean is included in the `Vagrantfile`.
+The sample configurations for AWS and Digital Ocean are included in the `Vagrantfile`.
+You can edit the Vagrantfile if you don't want to provide the specific settings via ENV variables.

 ### Cookbooks